 ALETA SCHUELKE, First Grade Teacher

-Aleta holds a master’s degree in Education, loves being at The Island School and loves being a teacher.
+Aleta holds a Master of Arts in Education, loves being at The Island School and loves being a teacher.
 Aleta's twin sons are graduates of The Island School and she fell in love with the school through them.
 Her Island School history is long and varied: she was one of our favorite substitute teachers, was a third grade teaching assistant, taught our Extended Day Japanese class, led “Aleta Tuesdays” in Extended Day kindergarten and served as our Auction Coordinator.
 She has a degree in Japanese Language and lived in Japan for three years as a college student.
 In her spare time, Aleta enjoys knitting and weaving and hanging out with her many, many dogs.

 URSULA PONTIERI, Second Grade Teacher